OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/How-Netflix-Works.md

 <br/>

-### Ensure the service can be always served
+## Ensure the service can be always served

 Netflix operates out of _three_ AWS regions: one in North Virginia, one in Portland Oregon, and one in Dublin Ireland.
 Having three regions, you get reliable service that when any one region fails, the other regions will step in handle all the service traffic in the failed region.
 Plus, serving traffic from the region closest to where the user is provides faster content delivery.

-This is referred as business continuity plan (BCP) for some companies.
+This is referred as **business continuity plan** (BCP) for some companies.
 And Netflix calls this their _global services model_.
 Any customer can be served out of any region.
 And it doesn't happen automatically; Netflix did their work to guarantee the automatic fail-over happens.
-Netflix even intentionally takes down one of their regions every month to ensure the system work reliably; they calls it the chaos testing.
+Netflix even intentionally takes down one of their regions every month to ensure the system work reliably; they calls it the **chaos testing**.

 <br/>

-### Netflix's server-side heavy lifting
+## Netflix's server-side heavy lifting

 Netflix takes advantage of the _elasticity_ of the cloud service that AWS offered.
-Rather than have a lot of extra computers hanging around doing nothing and wait for the peak load, Netflix only had to pay for _what_ was needed, _when_ it was needed, by _scaling_ up and down for their service instances.
+Rather than have a lot of extra computers hanging around doing nothing and wait for the peak load, Netflix only had to **pay for _what_ was needed, _when_ it was needed**, by _scaling_ up and down for their service instances.

 Plus, anything that doesn't involve serving video is handled in AWS.
 This includes scalable computing, scalable storage, business logic, scalable distributed databases, big data processing and analytics, recommendations, transcoding, and hundreds of other functions.